 Ok we made it through gluten and you didn't get mad at me and stomp off, lets get deeper and talk about organics.
 I love organic food and try and eat organic as much as possible but I also know that organic does not mean healthy.
 Just because a product is organic that does not mean it's macro nutrients are any better then a non organic product.
 An organic box of crackers may be just as processed and full of unnecessary calories then a regular box of crackers.
 Organic does however mean less pesticides and it has been shown to improve the micro nutrients.
 If your focus is to lose ten pound eating an organic apple vs a non organic apple, or a organic soda vs a non organic soda, it's not going to make a difference.
 However if you are looking to lower the amount of chemicals in you life, and eat a higher quality of food, organic is probably a good choice for you.
 When you get into meat, eggs, and dairy you want to look for grass fed or pasture raised for the same reason.
 Even more then organic, which may just mean a slightly better food pellet, animals that get to eat fresh grass and can walk around in the sun produce a product that has much better micro nutrients.

-Alright so I haven't pissed you off yet and your still reading yay!!
-Lets talk about carbs.
+Alright lets talk about carbs.
 Now I don't have a camp on carbs, I don't believe carbs are evil and going to kill you and I don't think a low carb diet is a stupid trend.
 I think the amount of carbs you eat should depend on you goals, how they make you feel, your lifestyle, and how much you enjoy bread.
 All that being said once you've decided how many carbs you want in a day it shouldn't be a complicated puzzle to track them, enter net carbs.
 Net carbs is a fancy term the food industry puts on the front of some products (completely unregulated by the FDA) when they have subtracted the fiber from the total carbohydrates.
 Now there is some logic to this, fiber is digested differently then a sugar based carb and is a good thing to have in your diet.
 However it's still a part of the total calories you are consuming, fiber carbs aren't magic invisible calories that don't count.
 Whether you want to track net carbs or total carbs is your choice but I suggest making an informed decision and going with the FDA regulated numbers on the nutrition label and not the glitzy promises on the front of the package.

 Lets step away from the edge for a moment and talk about an easy one, serving size and the nutritional label.
 The nutritional label on the back of a package is FDA regulated, so the food industry can get away with a lot less.
 This is where you want to look for true information.
 Now one way that a company may try and bend the truth is with the serving size it is giving.
 A serving size does not mean that's the amount you should eat or that's what most people eat, it's just the amount they used to get their numbers.
 The food industry might know that most people eat half the box of mac and cheese but they also know if they tell you that would be 900 calories you will probably move on and find something else for dinner.
 So they tell you its only 300 calories and hope you won't see that they also say there are six servings in a box.

 So what have we learned today?
 When we go to the supermarket we are going to look right passed the glitz and glam on the front of the package.
-We are going to turn it over and look at the truth by reading the black and white fact of the ingredient list and the nutritional label and we are going to make good, well informed choices for ourselves.
+We are going to turn it over and look at the truth by reading the black and white fact of the ingredient list and the nutritional label and we are going to make good, well informed choices that fit OUR goals.